Bill

 AI Summary

 This bill eliminates the ability of health insurance companies, known as health carriers, to charge higher premiums to individuals who use tobacco products.
-Currently, health carriers are permitted to charge tobacco users up to 1.5 times more for health insurance than non-users.
-This change will apply to individual and small group health insurance plans that are established, modified, renewed, or extended on or after January 1, 2027.
+Currently, health carriers can charge tobacco users up to 1.5 times more for health insurance than non-users.
+This change will apply to new or renewed individual and small group health insurance plans starting January 1, 2027.

 Committee Categories